Upstate United Football Club

-Upstate United Football Club, formerly known and founded as Upstate Lone star Football Club in 2020, is an American semi-professional development soccer club based in Syracuse, New York.
-Upstate United Football Club competes in the United Premier Soccer League which sits in the fourth tier of the American soccer pyramid in the Northeast Region's Western NY Conference.
+Onondaga FC, formerly Upstate United Football Club, founded as Upstate Lone star Football Club, is an American semi-professional soccer development nonprofit organization based in Syracuse, New York.
+Onondaga competes in the United Premier Soccer League which sits in the fourth tier of the American soccer pyramid in the Northeast Region's Western NY Conference.
 The team plays its home games at Onondaga Community College on Chuck Wilbur Field in Syracuse.

 History

 Founded in 2020 by three Liberian immigrants who had fled a civil war in their home country.
 The club was named Upstate Lone Star Football Club after the Liberian national football team which is nicknamed the Lone Star.
 In the midst of the tumultuous COVID-19 years 2019-2020, this group of passionate soccer enthusiasts in Upstate, New York, came together to form a team - Upstate Lone Star FC.
 The group had a vision of promoting soccer in the region.

 Upstate United FC was announced as a United Premier Soccer League expansion team on February 5, 2021.
 On the day of the announcement, the leadership group was announced with Hanson Goeso serving as president, Thomas Nimineh as vice president, Abu Bility as general manager, and Alen Jusic as head coach.

 The team played its inaugural match on May 5, 2021, at home in Utica, New York, at the Accelerate Sports complex against Invictus FC.
 Forward Elvin Johnson scored the first goal in team history to take lead in the 10th minute, Midfielder Lawson Jellue score the winning goal in the 2-1 victory over Invictus FC.
 That same year the team had one of its best performance, a 3-2 victory over FCY New York in Buffalo, New York, in front of 200 fans.
 In its inaugural United Premiere Soccer League (UPSL) season, Upstate Lone Star FC made an immediate impact under Head Coach Allen Jusic, showcasing remarkable talent and resilience on the pitch.
 The team's relentless effort and dedication saw them finished 4th in the 2021 UPSL Northeast Conference Western New York Division, with a record of 6w-1D-5L in 12 games.
 During the fall UPSL D1 season the club won both the UPSL WNY D1 and UPSL Northeast D1 Conference championship in the club first season.